alissa-huskey/python-class/docs/lessons/tutorial.md

 Feel free to customize any or all of your project and try new things.

 This guide is just the beginning of what you can do with Python.
-If you enjoyed the work you’ve done here, go through any of the additional resources below.
+If you enjoyed the work you've done here, go through any of the additional resources below.

 Free Resources: